tenchi-security/zanshin-cli/README.rst

 **Options**:

--  ``--scan-target-id UUID``: Only summarize alerts from the specified scan targets, defaults to all.
+-  ``--scan-target-id UUID``: Only summarize alerts from the specifiedscan targets, defaults to all.
 -  ``--help``: Show this message and exit.

 ``zanshin summary alert_following``